fablabbrighton/digital-fabrication-module/docs/_course-notes/week-3-computer-controlled-cutting.md

 * Never put a material into the cutter unless you know where it came from - no random plastic.
 * Never put anything shiny (e.g. metal) into a CO<sub>2</sub> laser

+## Preparing artwork (for vector cutting)

+* 2D vector file (EPS or DXF)
+* Make the format as simple as possible
+* All shapes no fill, nd 0.001mm stroke
+* Laser origin is top left

 ## How to use the laser cutter

 See Fab Academy docs here: <https://docs.google.com/document/d/1kDd0A60eJdmJgIRt-zmAJwxszw0Gd61VXqHKnizv6hg/edit>